 In \citet{Villaescusa-Navarro_etal2017}, the radial power spectrum $ P_\parallel $ was used to forecast the BAO constraint for SKA-mid.
 They derive $(S/N)^2 $ of 9990, while our radial correlation function $\xi_{r \parallel}$ yields $ (S/N)^2 = 27800 $.
 Our higher $(S/N)^2$ can be attributed to the fact that $\xi_{r \parallel}$ has been optimized with respect to $r_{\perp \rm max} $.

-While our forecasts are still idealistic, e.g., the Gaussian beam approximation and the assumption that there are no residuals after foreground removal except the suppression of the modes by Eq.~\eqref{eq:Bfg_model}, nonetheless our model have captured the essence of these two important observational effects.
-With the (minor) differences in the forecast implementations in mind, our results broadly agree with others', and seem to suggest that our optimized statistics yield more attractive constraints.
-Our work can serve a useful guide to these experiments to further strengthen their constraining power.
+While our forecasts are still idealistic, e.g., the Gaussian beam approximation and the assumption that there are no residual effects after foreground removal except the suppression of the modes by Eq.~\eqref{eq:Bfg_model}, nonetheless, our model has captured the essence of these two important observational effects.
+With the (minor) differences in the forecast implementations in mind, our results broadly agree with others' and seem to suggest that our optimized statistics yield more attractive constraints.
+Our work can serve as a useful guide to these experiments to further strengthen their constraining power.